adeng322/basic-trading-bot/README.md

     Connected to server
     Current price: 13920.0
-    The current price is lower than the lowSellPrice.
+    The current price is lower than the lower-limit price.
 The bot terminates.
     Closing a WebSocket due to Disconnected

 Due to time limit, I have not handled any invalid inputs, so please make sure inputs are valid.